 - Other fluid-reducing medication such as mannitol which is given into a vein (intravenously).

 - Laser treatment is called peripheral iridotomy.
 This is the usual treatment.
-Two (usually) small holes are made in your iris, using a laser.
+Usually two small holes are made in your iris, using a laser.
 The holes are almost unnoticeable to other people.
 Laser treatment is done using local anaesthetic in an outpatient clinic.

 - Surgical treatment called surgical iridectomy is another option.
 A small, triangular hole is made in your iris.
 The hole is visible afterwards as a very small, black triangle at the edge of your iris.

 Usually, laser or surgical treatment will be advised for the other eye, often at the same time.
-This is to prevent AACG in the other eye, which is otherwise quite likely.
+This is to prevent acute glaucoma in the other eye, which is otherwise quite likely.
 Sometimes eye drops are needed longer-term to help keep your eye pressure under control.

-What is the outlook (prognosis) for acute angle-closure glaucoma (AACG)?
+What is the outlook for acute angle-closure glaucoma?

 Driving and glaucoma

-As mentioned above, some people have an increased risk of developing AACG because they have a shallow anterior chamber or narrow drainage angle.
+As mentioned above, some people have an increased risk of developing acute glaucoma because they have a shallow anterior chamber or narrow drainage angle.
 Sometimes this is noticed at a routine eye examination.
 You may be told about this and advised to be careful with certain medicines and eye drops (see above).
-If you are at very high risk of AACG, you may be advised to have preventative treatment such as laser iridotomy (see above).
+If you are at very high risk of acute glaucoma, you may be advised to have preventative treatment such as laser iridotomy (see above).

-Be aware of the symptoms of AACG.
+Be aware of the symptoms of acute glaucoma.
 You should seek medical advice immediately if you develop a red eye with any of the following:

 - Being sick (vomiting)